XTB Review: What Can You Expect From This Online Trading Platform in 2023?

-Traders can take a picture of their ID card and upload it to XTB using their mobile phone.
+You can take a picture of your ID card and upload it to XTB using your mobile phone.
 The document confirming proof of identity should not be expired and must show the whole document (with all 4 corners).

-Traders must pass the address verification and submit a recent utility bill to XTB that contains the applicant’s current address.
+Applicants must pass the address verification and submit a recent utility bill to XTB that contains their current address.

-To deposit funds, traders need to click on the deposit funds tab at the top of the site, and they are taken to the client office where they can choose from several deposit methods.
+To deposit funds, traders must click on the ‘Deposit Funds‘ tab at the top of the page.
+They are then taken to the client office where they can choose from several deposit methods.

 XTB Platform Review

-XTB offers traders options for trading.
-Traders can choose xStation 5, which is the broker’s proprietary multi-asset platform, or the industry standard MetaTrader4 (MT4) platform.
+Traders can choose xStation 5, which is the broker’s proprietary multi-asset platform, or the industry-standard MetaTrader4 (MT4) platform.
 Both platforms offer mobile trading options.

 XTB’s custom trading application, xStation 5, has the look and layout of many other trading platforms.

-The system allows for easy access to market sentiment indicators, heat maps, top movers and an ETF scanner.
-Below is the nicely color-coded heat map:
+The system allows for easy access to market sentiment indicators, heat maps, top movers, and an ETF scanner.
+Below is a screenshot of the color-coded heat map:

 XTB Demo Account